VAT on Google search engine activity? Share

 It is the job of the national tax authorities and, in the last resort, the Court of Justice of the European Union to confirm or disprove that conclusion.

-If the tax authorities disprove the analysis, VAT is not due.
+If the tax authorities disprove the above analysis, VAT is not due.
 Then, for tax transparency, one may be entitled to have the reasons of that tax exemption published, so that citizens can judge the legality of that decision and, of course, take advantage of it in a similar way when they want to use other services or purchase goods without paying VAT.

 If the tax authorities confirm the analysis, VAT is due on the use of a search engine in the European Union when users allow it to collect and exploit their personal data for advertising purposes.
 Otherwise it is not due.
-According to the legislation of privacy protection in Europe, personal data may be collected and exploited only with the agreement of the client so that the search engine knows always whether VAT is due or not.
+According to the legislation about privacy protection in Europe, personal data may be collected and exploited only with the agreement of the client so that the search engine knows always whether VAT is due or not.

 What would be then the tax base and in which country would the tax be due?